HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 viewer = napari.Viewer()
 viewer.open_sample("napari", "cells3d")
 ```
-A Napari viewer window opens in a separate window.
+A Napari viewer window should open in a separate window, preloaded with the cells3D sample image we have used in previous episodes.

 ## Create a mask
 ```python